MAD Drama

 CLOTHING

-Don’t try to “look” like the character in your monologue or one from the play you are auditioning from.
-Be yourself.
-However, some tips are:
+When selecting your attire, it is not necessary to resemble the character in your monologue or the play you are auditioning for.
+It is best to be yourself.
+However, here are some tips to keep in mind:

 SLATING